 - No selection—When elements are configured to render only when a selection is made using the Render only when filtered option, choose to configure how the element displays before rendering.
 By default, an element in this state displays the label Selection required on one or more elements.

 Most dashboard elements are data driven and require that you select their data source as the first step of configuring them.
 In the case of the map element, you are prompted to select a web map.
-In the case of other elements, such as indicator, gauge, list, and details, you are prompted to select a layer.
+In the case of other elements, such as indicator, gauge, list, and details, you are prompted to select a layer or data expression.

 If you've previously added other elements to the dashboard, their data sources will appear as options you can select when adding new elements.
 For example, if you've previously added a map element, its operational layers will appear as potential data sources when adding other elements.